-Then they arranged the funeral of those three men and I have always been sorry since that they didn't allow them to remain buried right there because that was very historic.
-And this division commander that I had been arguing with and had been so strict with me made a very beautiful talk at their grave which is in this little town -- I think -- of Bathelemont.
-It was in the rain, mud, and the town was just a crossroad and a manure pile.
-That's about what it amounted to-- and a haystack or two around.
-The French sent up a battalion of infantry, a troop of cavalry (I don't think they had their horses though-- not certainly at the funeral), some artillery, some engineers, some signal corps.
-They had every unit of this first corps as I recall present and they made it quite a significant occasion.
-And the first Americans were buried there.
-And I took the French division commander to go into a dugout with Jean Hugo and had him to repeat his remarks at the grave and Jean Hugo wrote them down.
-And they are on record in the War Department now.
-And when I was questioned the other day from France as to what would be the proper inscription on a monument they were putting up there, I suggested the best thing they could do was this paragraph out of this speech.
+Then they arranged the funeral of these three men, and I have always been sorry since that they didn't allow them to remain buried right there because that was very historic.
+This division commander that I had been arguing with and had been so strict with me made a very beautiful talk at their grave which is in this little town, I think, of Bathelemont.
+It was in the rain, mud.
+The town was just a crossroad in a manure pile.
+That's about what it amounted to, and a haystack or two around.
+The French sent up a battalion of infantry, a troop of cavalry (I don't think they had their horses though-not certainly at the funeral), some artillery, some engineers, some signal corps.
+They had every unit of this corps (as I recall) present and they made it quite a significant occasion.
+The first Americans were buried there.

+I took the division commander into a dugout with Jean Hugo and had him repeat his remarks at the grave, and Jean Hugo wrote them down.
+They are on record in the War Department now.
+I was questioned the other day from France as to what would be the proper inscription on the monument they were putting up there.
+I suggested the best thing they could do was this paragraph out of this speech.
 I think they adopted that.
 It was their own division commander's speech.

-The division 'commander was transferred to a mission to Greece immediately and he disappeared from the scene at that time.
-I was very much gratified when I went to a church service in Paris -- I have forgotten for what -- it was of military significance and a number of French commanders were there to walk with me to the church -- this was when I was Secretary of State and this particular general [Bordeaux] had come up from the provinces to attend the service and came up and spoke to me and was very cordial and very generous in his comment.
-When I came over later to attend the United Nations, he communicated with me again.
-He has since died.
+This division commander was transferred to a mission to Greece immediately, and he disappeared from the scene at that time.
+I was very much gratified when I went to a church service in Paris.
+I have forgotten for what-it was of military significance and a number of French commanders were there to walk with me to the church.
+This was when I was secretary of state, and this particular general [Bordeaux] had come up from the provinces to attend the service and came up and spoke to me and was very cordial and very generous in his comments.